 Be a Restorative Justice Volunteer

 MCC’s Restorative Justice volunteers help individuals find healthy ways to deal with harm and conflict.
-Opportunities such as Blanket Making invites volunteers to support individuals during incarceration and as they return to the community.
 Circles of Support and Accountability (CoSA) volunteers meet with individuals with sexual offending histories, helping them transition back into communities.

-MCC Ontario owns and operates six not-for-profit thrift shops and a rePurpose Center in this province.
+MCC Ontario owns and operates seven not-for-profit thrift shops in this province.
 Proceeds from these endeavours support local and global relief, development and peace projects of Mennonite Central Committee.
 Volunteers form the core workforce of the MCC Ontario Thrift Network and many positions are available.
 Be part of the MCC Thrift Network where every volunteer hour becomes a gift to the world!

 Be a Walking with People in Poverty Volunteer